Questions Answered About Criminal Law in Los Angeles

 If you are being investigated for a crime, it is important to consult with a criminal defense attorney before agreeing to take a lie detector test.
 An attorney can provide guidance on how to protect your rights and interests, and can help you determine if it is in your best interest to take a lie detector test.

-Even if you are innocent, it is still a good idea to consult with an attorney if you are being investigated for a crime.
+Even if you are innocent, it is still a good idea to consult with a criminal defense attorney if you are being investigated for a crime.
 An attorney can provide you with legal advice and represent you if you are charged with a crime.
 An attorney can also help protect your rights and make sure that the investigation is conducted properly.
 If you are being investigated but have not been arrested, you have the right to remain silent and the right to an attorney, so it is important to exercise those rights if you are in this situation.

 Some might balk because of the costs they associate with hiring an attorney.
 But the costs of hiring a lawyer are FAR lower than the costs of a conviction on your record, or the time lost with your family or time lost working because you are incarcerated.